2025-2026 Fellowship Applications Due Monday, 9 December 2024

 • TBD – Committee teleconference to review applications and select eligible candidates for interviews.

-• TBD – Interviews of Fellows applicants.
+• 4-5 February 2025 – Interviews of Fellows applicants.
 Depending upon travel ability, interviews may be virtual.

-• TBD – Annual dinner for Government Fellows Committee and current government fellows
+• 4 February 2025 – Annual dinner for Government Fellows Committee and current government fellows

 Staff Contact